tlricherson/WERA-2025/3-Inclusive_and_Intersectional.md

 How do we increase equity with our data conversations?
 What are our powers and responsibilities to make that happen?

-## Questions and predictions ##
-Students in Civic Art & Design Studio (IN123), with professor [Catherine DʼIgnazio](http://www.kanarinka.com/), visualized 100 of the more than 6,000 citizen questions collected by the City of Boston as part of the GoBoston 2030 transportation planning process.
-[This video](https://www.youtube.com/watch?v=G3Q70ppWVSk) is realized as a large, projected public art installation.
-Are you interested in making your own gifs?
-There are lots of great resources on the web.
-Check out the [repo on making data-related animated gifs](https://github.com/lenagroeger/gifs) from [Lena Groeger](https://bsky.app/profile/lenagroeger.bsky.social) of ProPublica.

-[The Quantified Selfie](http://quantifiedselfie.us/) publishes stories that explore "identity through data."
-What does our inbox, our music choices, or our online community say about us?
-Trina Chiasson spoke about a related topic in this 2016 Tapestry short story, [The Rise of the Data Selfie](https://www.youtube.com/watch?v=sK4RDO3wPCg).
-You may also be interested in her [Data + Design](https://trinachi.github.io/data-design-builds/titlepage01.html) resources

-Andy Kirk looks at [the success of "participative" visualizations](http://www.visualisingdata.com/2014/02/the-success-of-participative-visualisations/).
-Lots of great links here to online data stories that engage in audience to find themselves in the data.

 ## Equity ##
 How do we develop more pluralistic data designs---ones which are inclusive of ideas from the full spectrum of genders, races, and cultures?
 What is the history of this work?
 Check out how [W.E.B.
 DuBois represented African-American life in 1900](http://publicdomainreview.org/collections/w-e-b-du-bois-hand-drawn-infographics-of-african-american-life-1900/), [Florence Nightingale](https://www.sciencenews.org/article/florence-nightingale-passionate-statistician), or the work of [Elizabeth Peabody](http://lklein.com/2014/12/visualization-as-argument/) shared by Lauren Klein.